Realistic cloud

 Saharra (she/her) is a Black and queer digital and performance storyteller from the greater Philadelphia area passionate about decolonial and anti-racist public health practice and research.
 She uses creativity and narrative to identify and address fundamental causes of health inequity.

 Her artistry explores grief and wake work that allows us to reimagine Blackness as life and living memory.
 She works with children & adults alike in using art as a tool for reflection, transformation, & radical healing.
 Her critical scholarship works to understand how systems and social environments (re)produce health inequities.
 She uses arts-based and participatory methods to promote more caring, collaborative, and community-accountable approaches to health promotion.
-Saharra is a Public Health PhD student at the University of Massachusetts Amherst and a Board Director for the Collective for Radical Death Studies.

 Green Leafed Plant